-Several First Nations in B.C. are about to assume full control over education on their lands | CBC News
+Several B.C.
+First Nations set to take full control over education on their lands | CBC News

 Parliament is expected to ratify it within a month, according to Stephanie Atleo, who negotiated on behalf of the Cowichan Tribes.

-Later this year, she says the four communities will form a board to start working on curriculum and teacher certification guidelines.
-They'll be joined by other First Nations that ratify agreements between now and then and plan to implement the changes for the 2022/23 school year.
+Later this year, she says the four communities will form a board to start working on curriculums and teacher certification guidelines.
+They'll be joined by other First Nations that ratify agreements between now and then and plan to implement the changes for the 2022-23 school year.

-The provincial government has also been active: it passed legislation in October 2021 giving every First Nation with a jurisdiction agreement the right to certify and regulate teachers.
+The provincial government has also been active.
+It passed legislation in October 2021 giving every First Nation with a jurisdiction agreement the right to certify and regulate teachers.

 So far, only B.C.
 First Nations have the legislative framework in place to negotiate jurisdiction.
-An attempt to create Canada-wide legislation did not pass in 2014.
+An attempt to create countrywide legislation did not pass in 2014.
 In some situations, jurisdiction has been handed over to First Nations in other provinces as part of modern treaties.

 Atleo says the progress that's been made is tremendous.

-"it's a very exciting time for us to take back that power, that governance, over education, and really work with our families and our children to see what would best serve them when they're in school," Atleo said.
+"It's a very exciting time for us to take back that power, that governance, over education, and really work with our families and our children to see what would best serve them when they're in school," Atleo said.

 She says the new curriculum will expand on what some nations, like hers, are already doing in on-reserve schools.
 That includes traditional ways of teaching.